 - Check out BC’s Hardest Working website: a collection of 100 stories and photographs of British Columbians struggling to make ends meet in low wage jobs and on income assistance.

 - Host your own presentation based on our “Justice Not Charity” slideshow.
-Please contact Trish for help in getting prepared and to obtain a copy of the slideshow.
+Please contact Viveca for help in getting prepared and to obtain a copy of the slideshow.

 - Download and use our lessons plans and activities: